surfaceUsed/coffee-machine-simulator/README.md

 # coffee-machine-simulator
-Application runs simple representation of a modern coffee machine.
+Application runs a simple representation of a modern coffee machine.

 Hyperskill project "Coffee machine simulator" (Introduction to Java).
 Stage 6/6.